No-knead black bread

 Sometimes I can get so fixated on a recipe that I find it hard to step away when, even after repeated testing and retesting, what I’m looking for continues to elude me.
 I’m glad that I persisted here, where more reasonable people would long since have given up, as I have finally created the dark, treacly bread I had hitherto only imagined and obsessed over.

 I love this bread with smoked salmon, smoked trout, any smoked fish.
-And this is indeed how I suggest you serve it as a first course, if one is wanted, before the Norwegian pork ribs.
+And this is indeed how I suggest you serve it as a first course, if one is wanted.

 - 500ml/18fl oz Irish stout, such as Guinness, opened in advance if possible